Cris Dush

-Cris E. Dush is an American politician.
+Cris E. Dush (born March 1961) is an American politician.
 A Republican, he has been a member of the Pennsylvania State Senate since 2020, elected from the 25th District.
-From 2014 to 2020, Dush was a member of the Pennsylvania House of Representatives, elected from the 66th House district, which then encompassed Jefferson County and Indiana County.
+From 2014 to 2020, Dush was a member of the Pennsylvania House of Representatives, elected from the 66th District, which then encompassed Jefferson County and Indiana County.

-Education and career before politics
+Early life and career before politics

-Dush graduated from Brookville Area High School in 1979.
+Dush was born in March of 1961 in DuBois, Pennsylvania.
+He graduated from Brookville Area High School in 1979.
 He was a member of the U.S. Air Force from 1982 to 1990 and a member of the Pennsylvania Air National Guard from 2000 to 2016.
 From 1995 until his retirement in January 2012, Dush was employed by the Pennsylvania Department of Corrections as a prison corrections officer.

 Political career

 Pennsylvania House of Representatives

 Dush was elected to the Pennsylvania House of Representatives in 2014, representing the 66th district.
 In March 2018, Dush introduced resolutions, co-sponsored by 12 other Republicans state legislators, to impeach four Pennsylvania Supreme Court justices in response to the court's decision in League of Women Voters v.
 Commonwealth that struck down a Republican-drawn Pennsylvania congressional district map as a partisan gerrymander that violated the state constitution's requirement of "free and equal" elections.
 Dush made this proposal after the U.S. Supreme Court rejected a request from Republican legislative leaders in Pennsylvania to block the redrawn congressional map.
 Dush asserted that the justices' decision constituted "misbehavior in office" and was a judicial infringement on legislative power.
 The attempt to impeach the justices was denounced by Chief Justice Thomas Saylor, and failed after House Republican Leader David L. Reed decided not to support it.